godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 Making games in Godot feels pretty much the same way.
 Using the engine feels like being in a kitchen.
-In this kitchen, *nodes* are like a refrigerator full of fresh ingredients to cook with.
+In this kitchen, *nodes* are like a refrigerator full of fresh ingredients with which to cook.

-There are many types of nodes, some show images, others play sound, other nodes display 3D models, etc. There's dozens of them.
+There are many types of nodes: some show images, others play sound, other nodes display 3D models, etc. There's dozens of them.

 Nodes
 -----

 But let's start with the basics.
-A node is a basic element for creating a game, it has the following characteristics:
+A node is a basic element for creating a game which has the following characteristics:

--  Has a name.
+-  A name.
--  Has editable properties.
+-  Editable properties.
 -  Can receive a callback to process every frame.
 -  Can be extended (to have more functions).
 -  Can be added to other nodes as children.